-- (c) open and inspect at a biosecurity point of departure any outgoing document, including mail, if the officer reasonably suspects that the document contains or relates to - (i) an uncleared regulated article that requires biosecurity export clearance; or - (ii) a regulated article that could pose a serious biosecurity threat to the country of destination of the document. - (2) The powers relating to mail in subsection (1) (b) [and (c)] shall only be exercised in respect of personal letters if the officer reasonably suspects that a letter contains or relates to a biosecurity threat. - 49.
-Inspection of articles (1) A biosecurity officer may at a biosecurity holding area inspect any incoming regulated article, and any conveyance, container or baggage in which the article is carried, in order to assess the biosecurity risk presented by the article, conveyance, container or baggage. - (2) A biosecurity officer may at a biosecurity point of departure inspect any article which requires biosecurity export clearance, in order to facilitate such clearance. - (3) The powers of inspection in subsection (1) and (2) are in addition to the powers of inspection in sections 23 and 33 and any other powers of inspection in or under this Act. - (4) For the purpose of exercising the powers of inspection under this Act, a biosecurity officer may request an importer or exporter to unpack and/or break up a consignment, or to open a container, at the person's risk and expense. - (5) If an importer or exporter refuses to comply with a request under subsection (4) - (a) the person commits an offence; - (b) the biosecurity officer may break up the consignment or open the container or cause it to be broken or opened; - (c) the cost of action under paragraph (b) is a debt owing to the Government by the importer or exporter, as the case may be: - (d) no liability lies on the Director or any biosecurity officer and no compensation is payable, for the action of breaking up or opening, unless negligence or malice is proved. - (6) When conducting an inspection under this Act, a biosecurity officer may seek access to, and take photographic, electronic or other copies of any evidence, information, records and things related to the regulated article or consignment that the officer reasonably requires in order to ensure compliance with this Act or to investigate a possible offence under it. - (7) Inspection of articles in transit is governed by section 32(7).
+- 49. (1) A biosecurity officer may at a biosecurity holding area inspect any incoming regulated article, and any conveyance, container or baggage in which the article is carried, in order to assess the biosecurity risk presented by the article, conveyance, container or baggage. - (2) A biosecurity officer may at a biosecurity point of departure inspect any article, which requires biosecurity export clearance, in order to facilitate such clearance. - (3) The powers of inspection in subsections (1) and (2) are in addition to the powers of inspection in sections 23 and 33 and any other powers of inspection in or under this Act. - (4) For the purpose of exercising the powers of inspection under this Act, a biosecurity officer may request an importer or exporter to unpack and or break up a consignment, or to open a container, at the person's risk and expense. - (5) If an importer or exporter refuses to comply with a request under subsection (4) - - (a) the person commits an offence; - (b) the biosecurity officer may break up the consignment or open the container or cause it to be broken or opened; - (c) the cost of action under paragraph (b) is a debt owing to the Government by the importer or exporter, as the case may be; and - (d) no liability lies on the Government, the Director or any biosecurity officer and no compensation is payable, for the action of breaking up or opening, unless negligence or malice is proved. - (6) When conducting an inspection under this Act, a biosecurity officer may seek access to, and take photographic, electronic or other copies of any evidence, information, records and things related to the regulated article or consignment that the officer reasonably requires in order to ensure compliance with this Act or to investigate a possible offence under it. - (7) Inspection of articles in transit is governed by section 32(7).